danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 use in the SciPy ecosystem.
 Microscopy formats alone---my home turf---comprise a wilderness of persnickety variation.

-The Reader API is simple enough that the SciPy's ecosystem's distributed contributor base can quickly grasp it and add support the many varied formats in use---if they share the goal of making it easier to manage multiple formats and believe that Reader adds value.
+If members of SciPy ecosystem's distributed contributor base also feel the pain of managing multiple file formats and believe that Reader adds value, they will be able to quickly grasp its small API and may begin adding support in the codebases that their community already uses.

-Prior similar work, including PIMS readers, intake DataSources, and databroker handlers, had a similar goal and some overlap in the approach, but none combine all of:
+Prior similar work, including PIMS readers, intake DataSources, and databroker handlers, had a similar goal and some overlap in their approach, but none combine all of:

 * A very small API that rhymes with the usage for opening and reading files in Python
 * Declaring `entry_points` for zero-dependency coordination between libraries
-* MIME types to facilitate dispatch by file type
+* Delcaring MIME types to facilitate dispatch by file type
 * Leveraging dask to leave any sub-selection / slicing to downstream code rather than managing it internally